I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 30°C to 35°C (86°F to 95°F) | 20°C to 25°C (68°F to 77°F) |

-What are the Costs like and How Busy are the Parks in February?
+What are the Costs and How Busy are the Parks in February?

-Some lodges in remote areas may be closed during February, but off-season accommodation prices still apply, which are far less expensive compared to high season.
+Some lodges in remote areas may be closed during February, but in general most are open and off-season rates apply.
+These are far more affordable than high season rates.

 Kilimanjaro in February